 To understand barriers and facilitating factors to optimal infant and young child feeding, MCHIP utilized Trials for Improved Practice (TIPs) to explore the reasons behind current and past infant and young child feeding practices in conjunction with quantitative dietary data from 24 hour recall and food frequency.
 In-depth interviews with fathers, grandmothers and health providers examined the roles of influential members of the household and community in care and feeding practices.

 In addition, as part of the study, MCHIP conducted a longitudinal follow-up of children from the SMART/MCHIP Egypt project to understand the relationship between growth, illnesses and infant feeding in the first of year of life.
-(To learn more, click here to read a description of the study, here to learn more about preliminary analyses of study data, and here to read a blog on the MCHIP Egypt study.)
+(To learn more, click here to read a description of the study.)

 Eight resources (see links below) from operations research highlight IYCF practices, maternal dietary practices, and the roles of health providers, grandmothers, and fathers on IYCF in Egypt.
 The reports and briefs elucidate the problem of junk food consumption and provide a practical guidance to reduce consumption of foods of low nutritive value and increase intake of locally available nutritive foods in children less than two years of age.
 Updated guidance for health providers and community workers on how to counsel mothers and their families on IYCF using tailored, culturally appropriate solutions is also included.